merondun/merothon/README.md

 ### Assign Ancestral Allele

-The command `polarize_vcf` assigns a vcf INFO/AA field to a vcf file (**must have index, e.g. bcftools index $vcf**).
+The command `polarize_vcf` assigns a vcf INFO/AA field to a vcf (**must have index, e.g. bcftools index $vcf**).
 Simply provide a vcf, and output prefix (output will be gzipped), and a list of the outgroup samples, one per line.
 It works on haploid and diploid data.

 Polarizing logic:
 * If the outgroups are homozygous for an allele, assign that as the ancestral.